EDUCATION

 Oklahoma Department of Education Resources

-The Oklahoma Department of Education provides frameworks for social studies at a pre-kindergarten level all the way through Grade 8.
+The Oklahoma Department of Education provides social studies frameworks from pre-kindergarten through Grade 8.
 Linked within each standard of the framework are additional resources for educators.
 The frameworks are linked below.

 Educational Resources